PREGNANCY RESOURCES

 - Lead Exposure: U.S. Environmental Protection Agency

-- Call the Quit Smoking Hotline at 1-800-QUIT-NOW or text MOM to 222888 for help.
+- Call the Quit Smoking Hotline at 1-800-QUIT-NOW or text MOM to 222888 to get the support you need with quitting and to receive rewards for engaging in the program.

 Vaccine Recommendations: